The Reese Chronological Bible: Understanding the Word

 Why Read a Chronological Bible?

-A chronological Bible gives us a unique opportunity to have a deeper understanding of God's Word by giving us a grasp of the Scripture's timeline.
+A chronological Bible gives us a unique opportunity to gain a deeper understanding of God's Word by giving us a grasp of the Scripture's timeline.

 A growing desire and displayed effort to know more about God through His Word has always been an indication of our spiritual temperature.
-Knowing what He says to us is crucial to a Believer's effective journey through this life.
+Knowing what He says to us is crucial to a Believer having an effective journey through this life.

 Chronological Bibles are additional study aids that are unique in their arrangement of Scripture passages.
 The name of this type of Bible tells us how it is unique, but why do we need a book like The Reese Chronological Bible?